 With Medijump you can browse 3 facilities offering Cranioplasty procedures in Turkey.
 The cheapest price available is $4,557 in Istanbul.
 And for the cheapest price globally, prices start from $1,439 in Tunisia.

-Health and More, located in Cumhuriyet, Kocaeli, Turkey offers patients Cranioplasty procedures among its total of 16 available procedures, across 2 different specialties.
-The cost of a Cranioplasty procedure ranges from $8,000 to $12,000, whilst the national average price is approximately $6,279.
-There are many specialists available at the Clinic, with 15 in total, and they are not accredited by any recognized accreditations institutes
+Health and More, can be found in Cumhuriyet, Kocaeli, Turkey and offers its patients Cranioplasty procedures as well as 16 other procedures, across 2 different procedure categories.
+The price of a Cranioplasty procedure varies from $8,000 to $12,000, and the average price is around $6,279.
+Many medical professionals work at the Clinic, with 15 in total, and Health and More is not accredited by any recognised accreditations institutions.

 Güzel bir hastane. Çalışanları güler yüzlü.
 Bir başkaözel hastane gibi ticaret hane değil.paradan önce insan sağlığını düşünüyorlar.Tek eksik yanı kantin çok pahallı.